 - Have a large bowl of cold water ready before slicing potatoes, use this bowl to place the cut potatoes in to prevent browning and to help remove excess starch.
 Your fries will cook up better and get crispier if well rinsed and soaked! *I recommend a minimum of 15 minutes soaking, then rinse and dry your cut potatoes.

 - To begin, cut your potatoes in half lengthwise.
 I cut each half into ¼ - ½ inch strips, then cut each strip into ¼ - ½ inch cubed fries.

 - Place your cut fries into the bowl of cold water, soaked them for 15 minutes and rinsed them before placing them on paper towels to pat dry.

 How To Make Homemade Air Fryer Fries

 - Once your potatoes have been cut, rinsed, and dried they are ready to prepare for air frying.
 Like I mentioned above, this batch is shown above with no oil used at all and a light dusting of salt.

 - Use about a tablespoon of extra virgin olive oil, if desired, to coat your fries.
 You can coat the potatoes on a baking sheet or working surface, or return them to a bowl and toss with the oil and seasoning.

 - Heat your air fryer to 400ºF (205ºC) while prepping your fries.
-Spray or coat your air fryer basket or trays with non-stick cooking spray or cooking oil.
+Spray or coat your air fryer basket or trays with spritz oil or cooking oil.